 Whilst the BOHS Directory requires at least one competent person be employed within the company, the person attending site may not be that named competent person.
-The consultancy should make it clear who will be undertaking the work and who is reviewing and then signing off the work.
+It should be clear who will be undertaking the work and who is signing it off.

-Is a competent occupational hygienist preparing the quotation?
-If not, is the quotation checked by one, in order to ensure that it meets your needs?
+Is a competent occupational hygienist preparing the quote?
+If not, is the quote checked by one, in order to ensure that it meets your needs?